google/WebFundamentals/src/_langs/en/tools/javascript/breakpoints/step-code.markdown

 ### Blackbox third-party code

-You may not care to step through the internal functions of third-party libraries and frameworks which you use in your project.
+You may not care to see in your call stack the internal functions of third-party libraries and frameworks which you use in your project.
 Use the *Blackbox Third-Party Code* feature of DevTools to omit third-party files from your call stacks.